walokra/fotorest/Readme.md

 * Fill in the values client.id and client.secret in runtime.properties

-If using TomEE web profile

-* Remove the scope of apache.cxf depencies as they don't come with web profile.

 Run
 ---------------
 From the terminal: mvn tomee:run
-Or directly from Eclipse with TomEE
+Or directly from Eclipse with TomEE web profile

 http://localhost:8080/fotorest-vaadin